telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 ### Defaults

 Kendo UI Window provides default configuration options that can be set during initialization.
-Some of the properties that can be overriden and controlled are:
+Some of the properties that can be overridden and controlled are:

 *   Minimum and maximum height and width during resizing
 *   Available user actions (`close`/`refresh`/`maximize`/`minimize`/`pin`) and the option to define custom ones
 *   Title
-*   Draggable and resizable behaviors
+*   Draggable and resizeable behaviors
 *	Initial position in pixels with regard to the page top-left corner
 *	Pinned state (whether the Window moves together with the rest of the page content during scrolling)